FREQUENTLY ASKED QUESTIONS ABOUT CDI

 (4) not taken more than two flights for vacation as a family outside their country of residence.

 (5) have few or no contacts (family or friends) abroad with whom the family communicates.

 How do the live dialogues work?

-Upon completion of the first project, the American families move on to dialogue and do a second project that builds on the first with a family/ies in a different country, thus offering the American families both breadth (in number of countries) and depth (in project collaboration) in their international experience through CDI.
+Upon completion of the first project — a community photo project — the American families move on to a food culture project with a family/ies in a different country, thus offering the American families both breadth (in number of countries) and depth (in project collaboration) in their international experience through CDI.
 The foreign families, in turn, switch from one or more American families to one or more other American families upon completion of a project.